Andrew Yang: Personal life

-Yang has been married to Evelyn Yang since 2011; the couple have two sons.
+Yang has been married to Evelyn Yang (盧艾玲) since 2011; the couple have two sons.
 He has spoken about his older son Christopher, who is autistic, saying: "I'm very proud of my son and anyone who has someone on the spectrum in their family feels the exact same way."

 The Yang family lives in a rental apartment in Hell's Kitchen, Manhattan, and also owns a home in New Paltz, New York, that they purchased in 2015.
 This became the family's primary residence during the early stages of the COVID-19 pandemic, and a focus of controversy during Yang's mayoral campaign.
 In 2019, Yang reported on his tax return that he rented out this home for 58 days to friends or on Airbnb.

 Yang and his family attend the Reformed Church of New Paltz, which is near his home, and has identified Mark E. Mast as their pastor.
 He considers himself spiritual.
 Speaking about his faith at an interfaith town hall at Wartburg College, Yang said he "wouldn't be the first to say that [his] own journey is still in progress."

 In 2020, Yang received the 2021 Vilcek Prize for Excellence in Public Service, awarded by the Vilcek Foundation.

-On February 26, 2021, Yang stopped a physical attack on a journalist on the Staten Island Ferry by placing himself between the attacker and the journalist.
-The attacker recognized Yang and stopped the assault.
+On February 26, 2021, Yang stopped a physical assault on a photojournalist on the Staten Island Ferry by placing himself between the attacker and the journalist.
+The attacker recognized Yang, which deescalated the situation.